fred1717/ManageEIPs-1region_SAM/ManageEIPs_Automation-SAM.md

 **Create `GitHub` Release (UI)**
 - repository `ManageEIPs-1region_SAM` > Releases > Create a new release > Select tag: `v1.0.0` > don't tick "Set as a pre-release"
 - Release title: `v1.0.0` > Publish release
+This final release is actually the same as v0.0.2 with exception of this line.

 **Verify**
 - repository > Releases